kill9zombie/elixir_dojo/DOJO.md

 Let's build a MUD (Multi User Dungeon) game.
 --------------------------------------------

-Ok, let's have a go at a really basic MUD.
+OK, let's have a go at a really basic MUD.
+This will introduce us to some OTP (Open Telecoms Platform) concepts.
+You can think of OTP in a similar way to .net and C#.
+C# and F# are languages that run on the CLR, in the same way that Erlang, Elixir and Lisp Flavoured Erlang are all languages that run on the BEAM VM.  .net is a bunch of libraries that are shipped with the CLR, OTP is a bunch of libraries that are shipped with the BEAM VM.
+You could implement things like GenServers yourself using `spawn`, `spawn_link` etc.  I mean you wouldn't, but you could if you wanted.

 First create a new project with an OTP supervision tree:

 Don't do this in your existing 'dojo' directory, go back a directory first.
 This will create a new 'game' directory.
 Try this: